mhvwerts/pHfork/README.rst

 This fork is the version of *pHcalc* adapted for use in our lab.

-*pHcalc* is a Python (Python 3) library for systematic calculations of aqueous solution pH, distribution diagrams, and titration curves, using the simple law of mass action, effective equilibrium constants, and ignoring any changes in activity coefficients.
+*pHcalc* is a Python (Python 3) library for systematic calculations of aqueous solution pH, distribution diagrams, and titration curves, using the simple law of mass action.
-All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look it up in reliable literature references). *pHcalc* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters given by the user.

 Its only dependencies_ are Numpy and
 Scipy.
 If you will be plotting the data, then there is an `optional dependency`_ on Matplotlib as well.

+All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look it up in reliable literature references). *pHcalc* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters (chemical property data) given by the user.
+The calculations considers 'effective' equilibrium constants, and ignores any changes in activity coefficients.

 TO DO